FieryCod/holy-lambda/doc/1-02-getting-started.md

         CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
         ```

-      It shouldn't matter if there is anything else is running - we just care that docker is available.
+      It shouldn't matter if there is anything else is running - we just care that docker is available at this point.

 4. Check the help

-      Information on all the holy-lambda tasks are available by running `bb tasks`
+      Information on all the `holy-lambda` tasks are available by running `bb tasks`

 ```
+bb tasks
 The following tasks are available:

 bucket:create          > Creates a s3 bucket using :bucket-name